-Workplace skills are not specific to one career, and are often called soft skills or transferable skills.
-These are the skills you'd need to navigate most workplaces.
+Workplace skills are not specific to one career.
+They are often called soft skills or transferable skills.
+These are the skills you'd need to succeed in most workplaces.
 In contrast, hard skills are the knowledge and abilities specific to the job.
 They are usually easy to define and evaluate.
 In this activity you'll identify important soft skills that would benefit your performance in each.

-- 1 In Xello, select 3 career profiles that you're interested in to compare soft skills.
-If you haven't already, save each - 2 As you review each career profile consult this list of soft skills to help you identify 3 skills that apply to all 3 careers.
-Keep in mind, how does this skill help you do the tasks required for the career?
+1 In Xello, select 3 career profiles that you're interested in to compare soft skills.
+If you haven't already, save each career.

+2 As you review each career profile consult this list of soft skills to help you identify 3 skills that apply to all 3 careers.
+Keep in mind, how this skill helps you do the tasks required for the career?

-Communicating Setting Goals Leadership Self-Management Adaptable Creativity Willing to Learn Dealing with Pressure Teamwork Innovating Positive Attitude Resolving Conflicts Decision Making Public Speaking Time Management Critical Thinking Problem Solving Organized Initiative Reliable
+Communication Setting Goals Leadership Self-Management Adaptable Creativity Willing to Learn Dealing with Pressure Teamwork Innovating Positive Attitude Resolving Conflicts Decision Making Public Speaking Time Management Critical Thinking Problem Solving Organised Initiative Reliable